hchapman/hchapman.github.io/_classwork/f2019-301/cw/trees_2.md

 3. Write the Prufer code for the trees on the side whiteboard.

-4. Draw a random labeled tree with 10 vertices.
+4. Use a random number generator (ex: Google "random number generator") to draw a random labeled tree with 10 vertices.
 Justify why your tree really is random.

 5. Show that a graph \\(G\\) is a tree if and only if it contains no cycles,